 ***When I went to make this pic collage for this post, I came to the realization that the results are actually VERY similar, lol.
 I sent this side by side to my sisters, and my older sister said, “I’m suddenly very bored with this comparison.”

 I asked her which of the two she prefers since she has tried both too, and she said that she hated Thrive and loved Hourglass.
-Just a little real world data point***
+But then my other said just the opposite!
+Just a couple of real world data points for us.***

-Both of these products do a fantastic job staying put, but if I had to choose–I think Hourglass is a bit weaker in this area.
+Both of these products are marketed as being smudge free, and they both do a fantastic job staying put.
+If I had to choose–I think Hourglass is a bit weaker in this area.
 Since my eyes are so squinty, I feel like I am the perfect person to test this.
 And Hourglass does have some rare moments of smudging beneath my eyes, particularly on days if I’m out in the sun or squinting a lot, etc.

 For reference, though, I would not be scared to apply either of these to my lower lashes for a “full face” of makeup.